shamim0754/EJB/readme.md

 		}
 	}
 	```

+	Explanation : Acutual enterprise bean .
+Mark it @Stateless,@Stateful or @SingleTon
+	if you register the bean with certain name into JNDI then @Stateless(name="testBean")

 3. Update ejb-jar.xml
 	This file is not required. it is just needed because the Maven compiles with error like it could not find a ejb-jar.xml.